wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-remediate/includes/configure-protect-detect.md

 Microsoft Defender for Office 365 Safe Attachments protects against unknown malware and viruses, and provides zero-day protection to safeguard your messaging system.
 All messages and attachments that don't have a known virus/malware signature are routed to a special environment where Microsoft Defender for Office 365 uses a variety of machine learning and analysis techniques to detect malicious intent.
 If no suspicious activity is detected, the message is released for delivery to the mailbox.

 When creating a Safe Attachments policy, the following options can be selected:

 - Under the **Action for unknown malware** in Attachments:
   - **Off**.
 Attachments will not be scanned for malware.
   - **Monitor**.
 Continues delivering the message after malware is detected and track the scanning results.
   - **Block**.
 Blocks the current and future emails and attachments with detected malware.
   - **Replace**.
 Blocks the attachments with detected malware but continues to deliver the message body to the user.
   - **Dynamic delivery**.
 Immediately delivers the message body without attachments and reattaches attachments after scanning if they are found to be safe.
 - Under **Redirect attachment on detection** you have the ability to enable one or both of the following settings:
   - If you want to forward attachments that are blocked, replaced, or monitored to a security administrator in your organization for further investigation, check the **Enable redirect** checkbox and enter an email address.
   - You can also have those attachments forwarded if the scanning process should time out by selecting the **Apply the above selection if malware scanning for attachments times out or error occurs** checkbox.

 ![New Safe Attachments policy](../media/new-safe-attachments-policy.png)

-Once you’ve configured these settings, you can target users with that policy by specific domain, username, or group membership (or a combination).
+Once you've configured these settings, you can target users with that policy by specific domain, username, or group membership (or a combination).
 There are also exceptions that can be configured for this targeting, by users, groups, or domain.

 ![Safe Attachment policy applied](../media/policy-applied.png)